SujalKokh/go-fiber/README.md

 # go-fiber
-Golang web app using fiber.
+Golang web app using fiber with clean architecture.
+(MVC with services and repository)